-(see [9], AIS 20, AIS 25, AIS 26, AIS 31)
+(see [4], AIS 20, AIS 25, AIS 26, AIS 31)

 To support composite evaluations according to AIS 36 the document ETR for composite evaluation [11] was provided and approved.
-This document provides details of this platform evaluation that have to be considered in the course of a composite evaluation on top.
+This document provides details of this composite evaluation of the hardware platform together with the Crypto Library that have to be considered in the course of a composite evaluation on top.